-Are you coming to Tokyo during peak Cherry Blossom season during March and April, and you want to make the most out of your time?
-Then this 7-day Japan itinerary featuring cherry blossoms will be your guide!
-Not only to explore all the major tourist attractions you definitely shouldn’t miss out on, you will stop by gorgeous cherry blossoms spots to make your trip extra special!
-Get ready to make some beautiful and incredible experiences in Japan.
+Are you coming to Tokyo during peak Cherry Blossom season in March and April and want to make the most out of your time?
+This 7-day Japan itinerary focused on Japan’s iconic flower will be your guide!
+This guide will focus on can’t-miss experiences with cherry blossom viewing in-between for an unforgettable trip.
+Get ready to make some beautiful and very pink memories in Japan.

 Heads up, this itinerary gives you many different options.
-Depending on your pace, you can remove or add places to your time in Japan.
+Depending on your pace, you can remove or add destinations to your Japan to-do list.

 Day 1- Tokyo